Can You Guess How Many Living People Share Your Birthday?

 Of course, some birthdays are more common than others.
 Nine of the top 10 of them, in fact, are in the same month!
 So if your birthday is September 9, the number is probably a little above average.
 If you were born on Christmas or New Year’s Day, it’s probably somewhat smaller.
 And February 29 is another matter entirely.

 Don’t worry, we didn’t forget about the leap day!
 Yes, there are technically 366, not 365, potential birthdays.
 But since February 29 doesn’t occur every year, dividing the world population by 366 would skew the average.
 If you were born on this day, you share your birthday with about 5.2 million people.
 This is 1/1461 of 7.6 billion (1461 is the number of days in four years, leap day included.)
-Check out these other wacky facts about February 29.
+By the way, here’s when the next leap year is.